kubeshop/testkube/docs/dashboard.md

 To expose the results endpoint currently needed by the dashboard there are 2 options:

 * Expose the results endpoint using an Ingress controller and use it in the dashboard at dashboard.testkube.io.
-* Install the dashboard together with TestKube.
+* Install the dashboard together with Testkube.

-It can be achieved installing TestKube using helm charts located at github.com/kubeshop/helm-charts.
+It can be achieved installing Testkube using helm charts located at github.com/kubeshop/helm-charts.

 ## Prerequisites